CyberSource/cybersource-plugins-commercetools/docs/Decision-Manager.md

 ### Enabling/disabling decision manager for specific payments

-The Cybersource Plugin has environment variable for decision manager as PAYMENT_GATEWAY_DECISION_MANAGER, you can set the values to true or false to enable or disable decision manager
+The Cybersource Plugin has environment variable for decision manager as PAYMENT_GATEWAY_DECISION_MANAGER, you can set the values to true or false to enable or disable decision manager.
+If set to true, PAYMENT_GATEWAY_DECISION_SYNC_MULTI_MID variable must be configured with comma separated values of different merchant Ids in which decision manager has to be executed.

 > **_NOTE:_** This field is case sensitive